mihir09/ShopMart/README.md

 ### Shopping Carts
 Displays total quantity of the cart on navbar in a pill.
 Automatically updates when quantity of product in cart changes.

+It shows a list of products in cart and the quantiy, price and total price of each product.

+It also shows the total value of the cart along with total quantity.

+Need to resolve issue when making quantity 0 dosen't remove product from the cart.

 ### Manage Products -> Add Products
 Adding product using Template driven forms
 Serverless Application built upon Firebase